Advertiser Disclosure

 • High monthly fee

-Rather than charge a platform fee to users, Fundable charges a monthly fee of $179 to all campaigners.
-There's also a 3.5% + $0.30 payment processing fee for rewards campaigns only.
+Rather than charge a platform fee to users, Fundable charges $179/month to all campaigners.
+There are also processing fees of 3.5% + $0.30 per transaction (rewards campaigns only).

 Fundable hosts crowdfunding campaigns for a wide variety of businesses, though tech, food service, and healthcare companies are particularly well-represented.
 It’s a system that favors serious startups and early-stage companies over small-time artists and creators.